Undergraduate Department of

 Planning Studies Minor Program

 This program is designed for students who wish to apply their major field to problems and issues in planning and urban affairs.
 The program consists of a series of courses that provide an overview of planning and that introduce the student to issues, organizations, policies, and implementation strategies.
 Students may earn a minor in urban and regional planning by completing a four-course sequence that is composed of three required courses and one elective course.
-URP 3000 is a prerequisite for all of the required and elective courses.
+URP 3000 is a prerequisite for all of the elective courses as well as URP 4022.
 Electives are chosen from among a set of introductory courses representing the major policy areas taught by the department.
-These include land use and comprehensive planning, planning for developing areas, environmental planning and resource management, housing and community development, and transportation planning.
+These include land use planning, planning for developing areas, environmental planning, neighborhood planning and community design, and transportation planning.

-Students interested in the planning studies minor program are advised to see the department's Director of Undergraduate Programs for advice on the availability of courses.
+Students interested in the planning studies minor program are advised to see the department's Academic Programs Specialist for advice on the availability of courses.

 URS 1006 World Cities: Quality of Life